The Importance of Research Transcription for Qualitative Studies

 What Is Transcription in Qualitative Research?

-Transcription is the process of converting spoken words from interviews, focus groups, or conversations into written text.
+Research transcription is the process of converting spoken words from interviews, focus groups, or conversations into written text.
 It’s like creating a searchable, readable playbook for your research.
 Instead of replaying hours of audio to find that one crucial insight, you have everything at your fingertips in a neat document.

 There are different types of transcription, and your choice depends on the depth of analysis you need: